-If the UPS is not installed immediately, it must be stored with the original packaging in a room for protection against excessive humidity and heat source (see Table 12.2 on page 181).
+If the UPS is not installed immediately, it must be stored with the original packaging in a room for protection against excessive humidity and heat source (see Table 12.2 on page 181(see Table 1.1 on page 1).
 The battery needs to be stored in a dry and cool place with good ventilation.
 The most suitable storage temperature ranges from 20 °C to 25 °C.